 - (1) Self-locking nut

 - (2) Washer

 - (3) Fixing bolt

 - (4) Quick-release screw connection

 - (5) Plate spring

 - 1. Release and remove the fixing bolt.

 - 2. Release and remove the quick-release screw connection.

 - 3. Replace the spreading vane.

 - 4. Replace the used self-locking nuts of the fixing bolts with new ones.

 - 5. Apply the assembly paste (KA059) to the screw threads.

 - Secure each spreading vane with a fixing bolt, washer and an unused self-locking nut so that they can move on the spreading disc.

-- 7. Tighten the self-locking nut with a tool to the extent that you can still just swivel the spreading vane by hand.
+- Tighten the self-locking nut with a tool to the extent that you can still just swivel the spreading vane by hand.

-- 8. Install the respective quick-release bolted connection, consisting of a round-headed screw, plate spring and wing nut.
+- Install the respective quick-release bolted connection, consisting of a round-headed screw, plate spring and wing nut.
 Ensure that the open side of the spring plate is pointing towards the spreading disc.

-- 9. Swivel the read-off edge of each spreading vane until it reaches the setting required for the desired working width. - 10.
+- 9. Swivel the read-off edge of each spreading vane until it reaches the setting required for the desired working width.
+Also refer to the chapter "Adjusting the working width", page 83. - 10.
 Firmly tighten the respective wing nut of the quick-release screw connection by hand (without using a tool).